How to Find the Right Real Estate Agent for Probate Property

 If you don’t have a probate agent, you’ll need to rely on your attorney to check over the probate sale documentation to ensure it will be approved by the courts.

-specialized appraisal to establish the date of death value of the property.
+In some cases, especially if estate taxes are due, you may need to get a specialized appraisal to establish the date of death value of the property.
 A probate agent will know if this is needed in your case and have relationships with trusted estate appraisers.

-Probate sales have a timeline that must be adhered to—especially if the sale requires court confirmation.
+Probate sales have a timeline that must be adhered to — especially if the sale requires court confirmation.
 This is a complex process in which the probate property is sold in court through an auction-like proceeding called the overbidding process.

 Prior to the court confirmation hearing, you and your agent need to list the home and accept an offer.
 In many states, you are then required to relist the probate property at the accepted offer price for a period of 30-45 days.

-A real estate agent with probate experience will know these probate-specific procedures, timelines and deadlines that a regular agent won’t—preventing costly mistakes that could delay proceedings.
+A real estate agent with probate experience will know these probate-specific procedures, timelines, and deadlines that a regular agent won’t — preventing costly mistakes that could delay proceedings.

 It’s never easy to bring up topics related to the death of a loved one in casual conversation, so you’re unlikely to find a good probate agent by word of mouth.